badarunnisats/Sales-Analysis-Using-Power-BI/README.md

 # Objective

-This project aims to use business intelligence tool to analyse the performance of a global superstore.
+This project aims to use business intelligence tool to analyse the performance of a sample superstore.
 The outcome of this analysis will assist stakeholders in making educated decisions about how to attain their goals.

 # Data Source